 Current Projects in Organized Reasoning

 At the moment, GB is working with two government agencies to provide training for staff to provide practice and additional skills that build upon introductory workshops.
 A book about OR is in draft and is (gradually!) approaching completion.
-Targetted for completion later in 2017, it will be available from this website.
+Targetted for completion in 2018, it will be available from this website.
 A flowchart describing how Organized Reasoning can be added at particular points in the impact assessment process is available at the link below.
 Steps to document applications of OR in reducing project risk are underway.
 More information about these efforts will be available in future.

 There are downloadable documents, PowerPoint presentations and videos available about Organized Reasoning in the materials posted on this website in the Menu Item: Information Access > International Association for Impact Assessment (IAIA) Conference Materials http://www.glennbrown.ca/international-association-for-impact-assessment-iaia-conference-materials/